-Solar Energy Bill: Understanding the Impact and Savings
+Solar Energy Bills: Understanding the Impact and Savings

-Most home improvement projects, including solar panel installation, are started and completed during the spring or fall seasons—when the weather is more comfortable and predictable.
-As homeowners watch their utility bills steadily rise when the winter months give way to spring, solar paneling for homes becomes especially enticing.
+Most home improvement projects, including solar panel installations, are started and completed during the spring or fall seasons—when the weather is more comfortable and predictable.
+As homeowners watch their utility bills steadily rise as the winter months give way to spring, lower solar energy bills become especially enticing.

 In California, for example, electricity usage is about 50 percent higher in the summer than in the winter, according to the LA Times.
 However, it’s important to note that installing solar panels does not happen overnight.
 From finding a contractor and evaluating quotes to ordering and waiting for supplies, the project could last weeks—or even months.

-Powering your home with solar energy is a costly, but worthwhile, investment.
-As you vet and select the best solar energy contractor for your project, be sure you understand the impact solar energy will have on your utility bill.
+Powering your home with solar energy is an investment.
+As you vet and select the best solar energy contractor for your project, be sure you understand the scope of your future solar energy bills and cost of utilities.

-How Much You Can Expect to Save With Solar Energy?
+Solar Energy Bills: How Much You Can Expect to Save?

 There is no one-size-fits-all to describe or break down an electric bill with solar panels.
 Really, what you will save on your utility bill depends on many factors.
 The best way to get as close an estimate as possible is through the reliable, local, and expert contractor installing solar panels for your home.